HackBulgaria/System-C-1/README.md

 The repository for the System ANSI C course for http://hackbulgaria.com

-This is Hack Bulgarias' System C course.

 In this course we will get familiar with basic system C programming techniques and how they are applied in Linux/BSD distributions.
 The goal of the course is to give a good start to anyone who wants to play or work in this field.

-- The following subjects will be viewed during the course:
+In the course, we will cover the following topics:

 - Vim and Emacs as IDEs.
 "Flame wars".
-During the course we will introduce different system tools used for the development process - grep, cat, tail,...
+During the course we will introduce different system tools used for the development process, like grep, cat, tail and others.

-- Build of projects, tools for dependency reslov, problems with building a software project.
+- Build of projects, tools for dependency resolving, problems with building a software project.

-- I/O from devides, consoles, socjets.
+- I/O from devices, consoles, sockets.
 Processor interruptions and I/O.

-- Debuging with Gdb - how to use GDB on a local and remote machine.
+- Debuging with GDB - how to use GDB on a local and remote machine.

 - Memory management what happens when we allocate and free memory.
 How does the kernel manage the memory.
 Reference counters and other popular techniques.
 Not using dynamic memory?!